Find Affordable College Courses

 Full Dietetics & Clinical Nutrition Services at Stephen F Austin State University Report

-Abilene Christian University came in at #7 in this year’s edition of the Most Popular Dietetics & Nutrition Services Bachelor’s Degree Schools in the Southwest Region ranking.
-Located in the medium-sized city of Abilene, Abilene Christian is a private not-for-profit school with a small student population.
+Abilene Christian University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree dietetics and clinical nutrition services programs.
+Located in the city of Abilene, Abilene Christian is a private not-for-profit college with a small student population.

 About 67% of the students majoring in nutrition at the school are women while 33% are male.